Homebrew (video games): Nintendo DS

-Since the release of the Nintendo DS, a great deal of hacking has occurred involving the DS's fully rewritable firmware, Wi-Fi connection, game cards that allow SD storage, and software use.
-There are now many emulators for the DS, as well as the NES, SNES, Sega Master System, Sega Mega Drive, Neo-Geo Pocket, Neo-Geo MVS (arcade), and older handheld consoles like the Game Boy Color.
+Since the release of the Nintendo DS, a great deal of hacking has occurred involving the DS's fully rewritable firmware, Wi-Fi connection, flash cartridges with support for SD storage (such as R4 cartridges), and software use.
+There are now many emulators for the DS, as well as the NES, SNES, Sega Master System, Sega Mega Drive, Neo-Geo Pocket, the Neo-Geo MVS arcade platform, and older handheld consoles like the Game Boy Color.

-There are a number of cards which either have built-in flash memory, or a slot which can accept SD, or MicroSD (like the DSTT, R4, AceKard and ez-flash V/Vi) cards.
-These cards typically enable DS console gamers to use their console to play MP3s and videos, and other non-gaming functions traditionally reserved for separate devices.
+There are a number of flash cartridges or cards which either have built-in flash memory or an SD card slot (in both standard and "micro" formats).
+These typically enable DS gamers to use their system to play MP3s and videos, as well as other non-gaming functions traditionally reserved for separate devices.

 In South Korea, many video game consumers exploit illegal copies of video games, including for the Nintendo DS.
 In 2007, 500,000 copies of DS games were sold, while the sales of the DS hardware units was 800,000.

 Another modification device called Action Replay, manufactured by the company Datel, is a device which allows the user to input cheat codes that allows it to hack games, granting the player infinite health, power-ups, access to any part of the game, infinite in game currency, the ability to walk through walls, and various other abilities depending on the game and code used.

 Photographer Steve Chapman, looking for other ways to continue his photography work with smaller equipment, created DS-DSLR, an application that allowed him to control his camera without his bulky laptop.
 When his camera was connected to the DS through the GBA cartridge slot, DS-DSLR allowed him to execute many tasks, including controlled bracketing, custom interval shots, and timed long exposures.
 DS-DSLR even had a noise-activated shutter control which was activated when the DS mic detected noise.

-With the DSi, it too has some homebrew exploits, some of which use DSiWare apps such as Flipnote Studio (aka ugopwn), sudokuhax, using a game called Sudoku by EA Games, grtpwn, exidiahax, fieldrunhax, 4swordhax, UNO*hax, and an exploit using Petit Computer called petit-compwner.
+The DSi also has some homebrew exploits, some of which use DSiWare apps such as Flipnote Studio (aka ugopwn), sudokuhax, using a game called Sudoku by EA Games, grtpwn, exidiahax, fieldrunhax, 4swordhax, UNO*hax, and an exploit using Petit Computer called petit-compwner.
 There is also systemflaaw, which uses the DSi-exclusive game System Flaw.

 A user by the name of shutterbug2000 on GBAtemp has released two DSi exploits, one being called Memory Pit, an exploit using the DSi Camera app, and the other known as the Flipnote Lenny exploit (aka ugopwn), using Flipnote Studio.